China’s New Work Visa Policy

 April 14th, 2016

-Companies must now apply for a user ID card and be verified before they can hire foreign employees.
+Companies must now apply for a user ID number and be verified before they can hire foreign employees.
 This takes around 5-15 working days.

 February 1st, 2016.

-The 144-hour (6 days) Visa-Free Transit policy is now valid in Shanghai, Jiangsu and Zhejiang.
-The revised policy allows travelers from 51 countries who transit through the PRC destined for another location including Hong Kong and Macao to enter the PRC visa-free.
+The 144-hour (6 days) Visa-Free Transit policy is now valid in Shanghai and the Jiangsu and Zhejiang provinces.
+The revised policy allows travelers from 51 countries who transit through the PRC destined for another location including Hong Kong, Macao and Taiwan to enter the PRC visa-free.

 January 20th, 2016

-It is now mandatory for foreigners with a new passport to transfer their old visa to their current passport within one month.
+It is now mandatory for foreigners with a new passport to transfer their old visa to their current passport within 10 days.
 The clock starts on the date the new passport was issued.
-If you don’t get it done in time, you may be subject to some discipline in the form of a monetary fine or an official warning.
-Either disciplinary action could affect their future visa-applications.

 January 11th, 2016